SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/office365/message_trace.md

 In SEKOIA.IO XDR, [create a new intake key](xdr/features/collect/intakes/#create-an-intake-from-our-integrations-catalog) using the "Message Trace" format.

-In Microsoft Azure, create a service account with the `Reports reader` and `Exchange Administrator` rights and a strong password (for more information: [MessageTrace report required permissions](https://docs.microsoft.com/en-us/previous-versions/office/developer/o365-enterprise-developers/jj984335(v=office.15)#permissions) and [About admin roles in the Microsoft 365 admin center](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide)).
+In Microsoft Azure, create a service account with the `Reports reader` and `Security reader` rights and a strong password (for more information: [MessageTrace report required permissions](https://docs.microsoft.com/en-us/previous-versions/office/developer/o365-enterprise-developers/jj984335(v=office.15)#permissions) and [About admin roles in the Microsoft 365 admin center](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide)).

 ## Configure